Last updated 20 September 2021

 In this video, author Chris Fox describes his successful tactic of giving away a significant number of review copies to gain a spot in the top 20 in the Audible category.
 As I explain in this comment, I advise you against guaranteeing that every person requesting a free audiobook will receive one.

 BookBub has announced ChirpBooks, its audiobook promotion service for limited time price cuts.
 You need to distribute your audiobook through Findaway Voices in order to fulfill orders from Chirp because other distributors don’t allow you to set or change your audiobook price.
 You can submit a Chirp deal on this page.
 You can even promote your Chirp listing with a BookBub ad.
 This webinar explains how to apply for and maximize your Chirp deal.
+Both authors and narrators can even add “Follow Me on Chirp” buttons and icons to your web sites as described in this article.

 This article shows 12 BookBub audiobook ads that they say achieved high click-through rates.